On December 10, 1815, Anna Isabella (Annabella) Byron, whose husband

 of his designs.
 Even so, Ada is today recognized as being the first

 computer programmer in history.
 That title, however, does not do full

 justice to her genius.

-Around the time that Babbage met Ada, he began the design for an even
+Around the time that Babbage met Ada, he began the design for an

-that even Babbage did not imagine.
+ways that even Babbage did not imagine.
 Ada believed that mathematics

-eventually would develop into a system of symbols that could be used
+would eventually develop into a system of symbols that could be used

 to represent anything in the universe.
 From her notes, it is clear

 that Ada saw that the analytical engine could go beyond arithmetic

 computations and become a general manipulator of symbols, and thus